Jace-Yang/Deloitte_INsight-Data_Driven_Industry_Analysis/README.md

 - The whole dataflow:
     > ![](./images/Data-Pipeline/Data_Structure.svg)

-    - Data cleaning details for 1 datatable (as an example)
+    - Data cleaning details for 1 datatable as an example, which located **170,000** subsidiary companies' address and industry positioning.
         > ![](./images/Data-Pipeline/Data_Pipeline_Holding_Company.svg)

 - The collaboration workflow
     > ![](./images/Data-Pipeline/Teamwork_Structure.svg)

-# Business-Industry Mapping NLP Algorithm
+## Business-Industry Mapping NLP Algorithm

 As our team develop a 4-level market segmentation system.
 My algorithm is to map the company into several niche markets among 1145 different sub-industries.